NuttidaLab/spikeRNN/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](docs/contributing.rst) for guidelines.
+Please see [Contributing to SpikeRNN](https://nuttidalab.github.io/spikeRNN/contributing.html) for guidelines.

 1. Fork the repository
 2. Create a feature branch